 A Veterans Service Office is operated by Oklahoma City University as a service to veteran students.
 It neither sets policy nor administers Veterans Affairs programs.
 University personnel assigned to the office process the forms as a service to the student who is claiming VA educational benefits and act as liaison between the student and the Veterans Affairs Regional Office.
 Students who wish to receive benefits must report to the Oklahoma City University certifying official in the Registrar's Office each semester to fill out a Request for Certification.
-VA regulations require the submission and review of transcripts from all previous institutions including military transcripts as appropriate.
-For further information, please contact the Veterans Service Office at (405) 208-5266.
+VA regulations require the submission and review of transcripts from all previous institutions including military transcripts as appropriate.For further information, please contact Mindy DeLone at the Veterans Service Office at (405) 208-5492 or madelone@okcu.edu.